BesnikShala/Milestone-project-1/README.md

 - A modal implemented in the gallary to allow users to enlarge the images and also view text information for that image.

+- Flowing feature on scroll.
+Using AOS CDN as the user scrolls through the site the content animates fading in from the sides.

 ## Features Left to Implement

 -